-The individual income tax rates, exemptions, and deductions in effect for calendar year 2020 in the District of Columbia, Maryland, and Virginia are shown in Table 1, on page 7.
-Factors used in the housing value assumptions are detailed in the property tax section, and the assumed housing values by income level for each jurisdiction are shown in Table 2, page 10.
-The assumptions used to derive the automobile tax burdens are contained in Table 5, page 19.
+The individual income tax rates, exemptions, and deductions in effect for calendar year 2021 in the District of Columbia, Maryland, and Virginia are shown in Table 1.
+Factors used in the housing value assumptions are detailed in the property tax section, and the assumed housing values by income level for each jurisdiction are shown in Table 2.
+The assumptions used to derive the automobile tax burdens are contained in Table 5.

-Table 6, page 20, presents detailed data on state and local tax burdens for each type of tax by income level for each selected metropolitan area jurisdiction.
-The District's tax burden is compared with the average for the metropolitan area at each income level for the four tax categories, separately and combined, in Table 7, page 21.
-Chart 4 on page 22 presents the DC combined tax burdens compared to the metro area averages at each income level.
+Table 6 presents detailed data on state and local tax burdens for each type of tax by income level for each selected metropolitan area jurisdiction.
+The District's tax burden is compared with the average for the metropolitan area at each income level for the four tax categories, separately and combined, in Table 7.
+Chart 4 presents the DC combined tax burdens compared to the metro area averages at each income level.

-Finally, selected state and local tax rates in the Washington metropolitan area as of December 31, 2020, are outlined in Table 8, page 26.
-To provide context, selected demographic information for the metro area jurisdictions is presented in Table 9, page 27.
+Finally, selected state and local tax rates in the Washington metropolitan area as of December 31, 2021, are outlined in Table 8.
+To provide context, selected demographic information for the metro area jurisdictions is presented in Table 9.